-We take the time here to look at umbrella company vs limited company.
-This is a valid consideration as the take-home pay will differ substantially.
+We take the time here to look at a UK umbrella company vs limited company.
+This is a valid consideration as the take-home pay will differ substantially through these two methods of UK contracting.
 The decision to go through an umbrella or limited company will become easier to make to a greater extent the more that you earn.
 Several differences exist between providing your services through a limited company or umbrella company.
 When it comes to limited vs umbrella, besides earning more through a limited company, extra responsibilities also come with this too.
 The main difference between umbrella and limited company is that the limited company take-home pay will be greater.
+However, today, is contracting worth it (UK)?

 When you start up as a limited company contractor for the first time, you will need to decide how you would like to get paid.
 Therefore, there are two options for you to choose from, and these are:

 - Setting up a limited company of your own.
-It will need its own bank account and you will also need to appoint an accountant to look after both the company and your personal tax affairs.
+Basically, it will need its own bank account and you will also need to appoint an accountant to look after both the company and your personal tax affairs.

-Both options are well established and have been there for UK contractors for many years.
-What’s more, each one has its pros and cons.
+The two options of contract work (limited company) and contract work (umbrella company) are well established and have been there for UK contractors for many years.
+What’s more, when it comes to considering umbrella company vs limited company, each one has its pros and cons.

-If you are going to be moving from an umbrella company to your own company, there are specific steps to follow.
+If you are going to be moving from umbrella into contracting there are certain steps follow.
+Our guide, which covers moving from an umbrella company to your own company, explains the specific steps to follow in this regard.

 Furthermore, if you are setting up your own business, we have set out the differences between contracting and freelancing.